facultyai/dash-bootstrap-components/docs/components_page/components/spinner.md

 ## Size

-Create a small spinner with `size="sm"` or use inline style arguments for full control of the size of the spinner.
+Create a small spinner with `size="sm"` or use inline style arguments with the `spinner_style` prop for full control of the size of the spinner.

 {{example:components/spinner/size.py:spinners}}